vkvoora/academic-kickstart/content/openings/_index.md

 +++

 TIFR is a leading research institute with a focus on fundamental research, and provides various opportunities for collaborative projects.
 My group is interested in developing robust first-principles based quantum chemistry methods with a focus on understanding charge-accommodation and charge-transport problems.
-If you would like to be a part of the quantum chemistry team at TIFR, then please consider the following options
+If you would like to be a part of the quantum chemistry team at TIFR, please consider the following options

 **Postdoctoral researcher:**
 We currently have an opening for a postdoctoral researcher.
 The project involves developing and/or applying quantum chemistry methods for understanding electron-structure of liquids.
 If you are interested, please send me an email containing a one-page write-up describing your research background and interests.